bburns/LanguageModels/doc/report/Report.md

 train longer, more vocabulary, more hidden nodes

 online learning (?) - ie learn new vocab words like phone does

+better training/testing - distribute text by paragraphs, not sentences

 ## References